Skip to main content

 HP

-For a computer that won’t have trouble with even the most demanding tasks for work or school, go for the HP Pavilion Desktop PC with an Intel Core i7-12700, Intel UHD graphics, and 16GB of RAM.
+For a computer that won’t have trouble with even the most demanding tasks for work or school, go for the HP Pavilion Desktop PC with an Intel Core i5-12400, Intel UHD graphics, and 8GB of RAM.
 Our guide on how much RAM do you need can be helpful in figuring out is this is enough for your needs.
-The HP Pavilion also comes with Windows 11 Home pre-installed in its 2TB HDD, as well as a secondary 512GB SSD, which should provide enough space for your projects.
+The HP Pavilion also comes with Windows 11 Home pre-installed in its 512GB HDD, which you could always suppliment with another HDD if you feel it’s not enough.

 The Dell XPS Desktop on a desk placed next to a curved monitor.